+1-802-778-9005

 Type of Payroll Liabilities

 Some of the payroll liabilities are employee compensation, taxes, payroll service costs, and voluntary deductions, which all generate payroll liabilities.
 This may include taxes withheld from employees, such as federal and state income tax, social security, and Medicare.
-Here’s a list of some most common payroll liabilities:

 Employee Wages

 When you run payroll, you are taking the necessary steps to pay your employees, and the wages you pay are a type of liability you owe.
 Employees receive payment for the work they did in a specific pay period, typically paid on a weekly, biweekly, semimonthly, or monthly payroll schedule.
 Any work employees perform but haven’t yet been compensated for is considered a liability, such as gross wages owed to employees and independent contractors.
-There are several ways to calculate liability for a specific pay period:

-• Salaried workers: This liability is a portion of the annual salary owed for the pay period, plus bonuses and other incentive compensation.
+• Salaried Workers: This liability is a portion of the annual salary owed for the pay period, plus bonuses and other incentive compensation.

-• Hourly workers: This liability is the total hours worked multiplied by the hourly rate of pay, including overtime hours.
+• Hourly Workers: This liability is the total hours worked multiplied by the hourly rate of pay, including overtime hours.
 Hourly workers may also earn incentive compensation.

-• Independent contractors (freelancers): Amounts owed based on an hourly rate agreement or calculated using a flat fee.
+• Independent Contractors (Freelancers): Amounts owed based on an hourly rate agreement or calculated using a flat fee.

 No taxes are withheld on compensation paid to independent contractors.
 However, you’re required to withhold taxes on employee pay based on information the worker provides on Form W-4.

-Payroll Taxes and insurance:
+Payroll Taxes and Insurance

 Payroll tax withholdings are another integral payroll obligation.
 All employers must file payroll taxes and contribute these taxes for every worker they hire.
 Most employers must withhold money from employees’ paychecks to remit it to the appropriate tax collection agency.
-Taxes are withheld from pay to fund income taxes, social security, healthcare taxes, benefits contributions (e.g., pensions), etc. Employers incur expenses for some of these taxes, including:
+Taxes are withheld from pay to fund income taxes, social security, healthcare taxes, benefits contributions (e.g., pensions), etc.

-• Federal income tax withholdings: The amounts withheld are determined by the worker’s annual income and filing status (married, single, etc.).
+• Federal Income Tax Withholdings: The amounts withheld are determined by the worker’s annual income and filing status (married, single, etc.).

-• FICA taxes: These taxes are collected to fund Social Security and Medicare taxes.
+• FICA Taxes: These taxes are collected to fund Social Security and Medicare taxes.
 For the 2020 tax year, employers and workers each paid a 7.65% FICA tax rate on the workers’ gross wages, and the workers’ taxes were withheld from gross pay.

-• State income taxes: Each state has different requirements for withholding and paying state income tax, and some states don’t impose a state income tax.
+• State Income Taxes: Each state has different requirements for withholding and paying state income tax, and some states don’t impose a state income tax.

 • Federal Unemployment Tax Act (FUTA) and State Unemployment Tax Act (SUTA): Both were passed to provide temporary income for workers who lose employment—generally when the employee is not at fault.
 Businesses pay unemployment insurance taxes through a joint program between the federal government and the states, and only employers pay FUTA taxes.

-• Workers’ compensation insurance: Businesses may have to purchase workers’ compensation insurance, depending on state requirements.
+• Workers’ Compensation Insurance: Businesses may have to purchase workers’ compensation insurance, depending on state requirements.
 If a worker is injured on the job, the insurance policy pays for medical costs and lost wages due to injury.
 Workers’ compensation premiums are paid by the employer, and the cost is categorized by the number of employees and the industry.

-• Wage garnishments: A garnishment is a court-ordered requirement to withhold employee pay and forward the amounts to a third party.
+• Wage Garnishments: A garnishment is a court-ordered requirement to withhold employee pay and forward the amounts to a third party.

 All employees must complete IRS Form W-4.
 When your employee fills out a W-4, it helps you to calculate their withholding allowances.
 The worker’s gross wages are also a factor in tax contributions.
 Generally, payroll taxes are paid quarterly.
 As payroll taxes aren’t immediately sent to the IRS or state or local agencies, they are considered liabilities until deposited.